dylanhogg/cloud-jeopardy-app/README.md

 The show features a quiz competition in which contestants are presented with general knowledge clues in the form of answers, and must phrase their responses in the form of questions.

-[CloudJeopardy!](https://github.com/dylanhogg/cloud-jeopardy-app) is an app created by Dylan Hogg in which users are presented with an AWS cloud FAQ answer and must choose the correct corresponding FAQ question.
+[Cloud Jeopardy!](https://github.com/dylanhogg/cloud-jeopardy-app) is an app created by Dylan Hogg in which users are presented with an AWS cloud FAQ answer and must choose the correct corresponding FAQ question.

 ## Application